tterb/Atomic-Monokai-Syntax/README.md

 ## Other Packages:

   * [**Minimap**](https://atom.io/packages/minimap) - featured in the above screenshot, *Minimap* applies a "*Sublime-esque*" view to the right-side of the frame.
+  * [**Toolbar**](https://atom.io/packages/tool-bar) - adds a customizable toolbar to your Atom editor, allowing easy access to all  your most used commands.
   * [**Project Manager**](https://atom.io/packages/project-manager) - delivers a familiar workflow for navigating multiple projects and project-specific settings.
   * [**Highlight Selected**](https://atom.io/packages/highlight-selected) - highlights all instances of the currently selected element within the open file.
   * [***More...***](https://jonsn0w.github.io/projects/2016/08/22/essential-atom-packages.html)